 More recently, the recommissioning of the 1888 Gravity Cellar has revitalised the estate’s prowess with still wines.
 Super premium Barossa red varietals are once again passed through the Gravity Cellar, which enables gentle colour and tannin extraction – now a coveted modern day winemaking practice.

 Seppeltsfield is a marriage of Barossan history, community and fine winemaking endeavour.
-A new golden era now sees FINO Restaurant, Cafe at Seppeltsfield, JamFactory Craft + Design Studios, Vasse Virgin skin care, Dragan Fine Art Photography Gallery, as well as our Seppeltsfield Cellar Door of course, contribute to an exciting renaissance of Australia’s iconic wine estate.
+A new golden era now sees FINO Restaurant, Cafe at Seppeltsfield, JamFactory Craft + Design Studios, Vasse Virgin skin care, as well as our Seppeltsfield Cellar Door of course, contribute to an exciting renaissance of Australia’s iconic wine estate.